Air Quality Ontario

 Clear day in Toronto

-Current and Forecast Air Quality Health Index (AQHI)
+Current and forecast Air Quality Health Index (AQHI)

-Hourly AQHI Reports: The AQHI is issued hourly and is a scale designed to help you understand what the quality of the air around you means to your health.
-It is based on the following pollutants in our air: Ozone (O3), Fine Particulate Matter (PM2.5), Nitrogen Dioxide (NO2).
+Hourly AQHI reports: The AQHI is issued hourly and is a scale designed to help you understand what the quality of the air around you means to your health.
+It is based on the following pollutants in our air: ozone (O3), fine particulate matter (PM2.5), nitrogen dioxide (NO2).

 Clear day with children

-Real-Time Pollutant Data: The Ontario Ministry of the Environment, Conservation and Parks reports real-time O3, PM2.5, NO2, Carbon Monoxide (CO), and Sulphur Dioxide (SO2) data in geographical, graphical and tabular formats every hour.
-See the newest results: Current Pollutant Concentrations.
+Real-time pollutant data: The Ontario Ministry of the Environment, Conservation and Parks reports real-time O3, PM2.5, NO2, carbon monoxide (CO), and sulphur dioxide (SO2) data in geographical, graphical and tabular formats every hour.
+See the newest results: current pollutant concentrations.

-Air Health Message for Special Air Quality Statement
+Air health message for Air Quality Warning

-For more air health tips see the Ontario Ministry of the Environment, Conservation and Parks Health Messages
+For more air health tips see the Ontario Ministry of the Environment, Conservation and Parks Health Messages.